EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/ethereum2.0.rst

 The Beacon Chain is a bridge between the Ethereum 1.0 and the Ethereum 2.0 worlds.
 It connects the Validator to the Ethereum 1.0 chain so the validator can detect the 32 ETH deposit transaction (which contains the Validator public key).
-In order to propose (create) blocks in Ethereum 2.0 you need to have the Beacon Chain in sync connected to an Ethereum 1.0 provider (it can be an Ethereum 1.0 local node in sync or a third party Ethereum 1.0 provider (see below).
+In order to propose (create) blocks in Ethereum 2.0 you need the Beacon Chain synced and
+connected to an Ethereum 1.0 provider (it can be an Ethereum 1.0 local node or a third party Ethereum 1.0 provider (see below).

 Validator